Kiddo-Kris/TheBlackArmsSDX/AVATAR-3.0-CHANGELOG.md

 >This Branch is ENTIRELY SEPERATED from the main branch
 >Therefore this will have its own changelog

+>The Black Arms Avatar 3.0 SDX 2.2
+>Migrated EVERYTHING to a dedicated host!
+>-Huge thanks to Zombie2312 for the hosting!

 >The Black Arms Avatar 3.0 SDX 2.1.1
 >Added some extra assets